Winter cycling is great fun - here's some tips on keeping safe and warmRead More

 Our advice is to buy or rent early to avoid disappointment.

 Take a moment to GRAB YOUR FREE KIDS BIKE BUYING CHECKLIST which will help you record all the information you need to find the perfect bike for your child.

 The best places to buy a kid’s bike this Christmas

-In this post we will take a look at the pros and cons of each place to buy a kids bike – from an online store to your local bike shop, so you can decide which option is best for you and your wallet.
+In this post, we will take a look at the pros and cons of each place to buy a kids bike so you can decide which option is best for you and your wallet.

-Everyone is so busy this time of year, so being able to buy Christmas presents online can help take the stress away.
+As I’m writing this sitting here in England, we’re being asked to stay at home except for essential travel.
 Buying online from a reputable bike shop is one of the best ways to ensure you’re getting a decent bike, delivered straight to your door.

 Online bike shops that sell good quality kids bikes include:

 Leisure Lakes Bikes – stockists of Whyte, Trek, Frog, and Cannondale

 Little Bike Company – stockists of Woom, Squish, and Frog Bikes